WtzLAS/gm_lanes/README.md

 Notice that in StarfallEx there's no need to `require("lanes")`.

 Refer to [the repo](https://github.com/LuaLanes/lanes) and [the docs](http://lualanes.github.io/lanes/) for more information.

+## Starfall Support

+The CPU time consumed by lanes is not limited by Starfall's CPU quota system, so an attacker could open enormous number of lanes or use other ways to lag or crash servers.

+To limit its usage, permissions `lanes.create` and `lanes.linda` are provided.

+Make sure that permissions are set up correctly.

 ## Build